-A Very Happy Viral Video With A Sad Back Story
+A Very Happy Viral Video With A Sad Backstory

 So far this year, of the 1,773 civilian casualties recorded by the U.N. agency between January and March, 582 were children — 150 deaths and 432 injured.
 This is a steep rise from 2009, when the U.N. started documenting civilian casualties in Afghanistan and reported 345 children killed due to conflict that year.

 Heather Barr, senior researcher at Human Rights Watch, hopes that Sayeed Rehman's video will force viewers to consider the larger issues affecting children in Afghanistan.
 "This video is so joyful and also so poignant.
-I want people to watch it and see a beautiful child having a moment of happiness—but not without also understanding the violence, pain and suffering Afghans are experiencing every day," she told NPR.
+I want people to watch it and see a beautiful child having a moment of happiness — but not without also understanding the violence, pain and suffering Afghans are experiencing every day," she says.

-She is also concerned by World Bank figures showing a drop in aid to the country.
-"The survival rate — and quality of living — for children who are injured due to the conflict is directly connected to what type of health care and rehabilitation services are available to them, and there is real reason to worry that Afghanistan's already extremely weak health care system is growing weaker," she says.
+She is also concerned by World Bank figures showing a drop in aid to the country: "The survival rate — and quality of living — for children who are injured due to the conflict is directly connected to what type of health care and rehabilitation services are available to them, and there is real reason to worry that Afghanistan's already extremely weak health care system is growing weaker."

 Indeed, providing constant medical attention to Sayeed Rehman has been a challenge for his mother.
-The prosthetic is provided at no cost but she says she's in heavy debt due t other medical expenses.
+The prosthetic is provided at no cost, but she says she's in heavy debt due to other medical expenses.

 And she's the sole supporter of their family.
 "I work in the fields and look after Rehman and his siblings, and their ailing father who is unemployed.
-We are barely surviving with the income we have," Raesa says, adding that she's had to carry Rehman in her arms to take him for his medical appointments because he can't walk all the way with his prosthetic leg.
-"I am physically and mentally worn out, but who else is there to look after us?," she says.
+We are barely surviving with the income we have," Raesa says, adding that she's had to carry him in her arms to his medical appointments because he can't walk all the way with his prosthetic leg.
+"I am physically and mentally worn out, but who else is there to look after us?"

 Raesa has high hopes for her son's future.
 "He is such a happy child who is always running, dancing and making other people around him so happy.
 I want to send him to school so he can grow up be a powerful man," she says.

-His doctors agree with Raesa, "The physiotherapists working with him say that he is a very easy patient, fast in learning, doing whatever he has been asked to.
-He is a happy and sweet boy," says Dr. Cairo.
+The child's doctors agree with Raesa.
+"The physiotherapists working with him say that he is a very easy patient, fast in learning, doing whatever he has been asked to.
+He is a happy and sweet boy," Cairo says.

 But Barr worries that even a viral video won't be enough to keep the world's attention on Afghanistan.
 "Afghanistan and its civilian casualties feel very forgotten," she says.
 "And no one wants to be reminded that people are still dying in the war daily."

 Casualty reports, published regularly in The New York Times, back up her assertion.
-Just this week, while the viral video was eliciting smiles, this report was published for May 8: "A home in the Torachina area of Tarinkot District was hit by airstrikes from a foreign aircraft during a joint operation, killing six members of the same family.
+Just this week, while the viral video was eliciting smiles, this report was listed for May 8: "A home in the Torachina area of Tarinkot District was hit by airstrikes from a foreign aircraft during a joint operation, killing six members of the same family.
 Two women and four children were buried under the collapsed home."

 Ruchi Kumar is a freelance journalist reporting from India and Afghanistan about conflict, politics, development and culture stories.
 She tweets at @RuchiKumar